Zach Lee: Los Angeles Dodgers

 Lee had committed to playing baseball and football at Louisiana State University and enrolled in summer school.
 He was considered a tough signing due to his football commitment and reportedly dropped in the draft as a result.
 After being drafted in the first round (28th overall) of the 2010 MLB June Amateur Draft, he did sign with the Dodgers, for $5.25 million, a franchise-record signing bonus.
 After he signed, Baseball America listed Lee as the Dodgers second-best prospect.

-Lee made his debut in the Dodgers organization for the Great Lakes Loons in the class A Midwest League in 2011.
+Lee made his debut in the Dodgers organization for the Great Lakes Loons in the Single–A Midwest League in 2011.
 On April 8, he faced the Lake County Captains, throwing four innings with five strikeouts and three walks.
 He made 24 total starts for the Loons, finishing with a 9–6 record and 3.47 ERA.
 Lee's 2011 performance led Baseball America to list him as the best prospect in the Dodgers farm system.
 He was promoted to the High-A Rancho Cucamonga Quakes to start 2012.
 He was 2–3 with a 4.55 ERA for the Quakes in 12 starts and was promoted to the Chattanooga Lookouts on June 25, 2012.
-Lee's debut at the AA level came against the Mississippi Braves on the next day.
+Lee's debut at the Double–A level came against the Mississippi Braves on the next day.
 He pitched six innings, yielding only one run, but earned a no decision.
 His start with the Lookouts was slow, but Lee improved as the season went on thanks to mechanical adjustments in his pitching delivery.
 He finished 4–3 with a 4.25 ERA for the Lookouts.
 Following the season, Lee fell to fifth on Baseball America's list of Dodgers prospects.

 In 2013, Lee was selected to the mid-season Southern League All-Star Game and finished the season 10–10 with a 3.22 ERA and 131 strikeouts in 28 games.
 Lee was named the Dodgers minor league pitcher of the year for 2013 and ranked fourth on the Dodgers prospect list compiled by Baseball America.

 Lee was invited to spring training in 2014, but started the season with the Albuquerque Isotopes.
-Lee's AAA debut came against the Tacoma Rainiers on April 6, 2015.
+Lee's Triple–A debut came against the Tacoma Rainiers on April 6, 2015.
 He made 27 starts for the Isotopes and had a record of 7–13 with a 5.44 ERA.